 bootrec /fixboot bootrec /fixmbr bootrec /RebuildBCD

-Sometime you may need to change the directory from X:\Windows\System to C:\ type in the command cd\ then c: then run the commands.
+Sometimes you may need to change the directory from X:\Windows\System to C:\ type in the command cd\ then c: then run the commands.

 Once you finish running those commands, reboot the system, and see if it boots.
 It should!
-If not, then run Startup Repair three different times.
+If not, then run Automatic Startup Repair three different times.